Learning low-rank latent mesoscale structures in networks

 \subsection{Dictionary learning and latent motifs}

-\textit{Dictionary-learning} algorithms are machine-learning techniques that learn interpretable latent structures of complex data sets.
+{How does one compute latent motifs from a given network?} \textit{Dictionary-learning} algorithms are machine-learning techniques that learn interpretable latent structures of complex data sets.
 They are employed regularly in the data analysis of text and images~\cite{elad2006image, mairal2007sparse, peyre2009sparse}.
 Dictionary-learning algorithms usually consist of two steps.
 First, one samples a large number of structured subsets of a data set (e.g., square patches of an image or collections of a few sentences of a text); we refer to such a subset as a \textit{mesoscale patch} of a data set.
 Second, one finds a set of basis elements such that taking a nonnegative linear combination of them can successfully approximate each of the sampled mesoscale patches.
 Such a set of basis elements is called a \textit{dictionary}, and one can interpret each basis element as a latent structure of the data set.

-As an example, consider the {artwork image in} Figure~\ref{fig:img_ntwk_dict}\textbf{a}.
-We first {uniformly randomly sample 10,000 square patches of $21 \times 21$ pixels} and vectorize them to get a $21^2 \times \text{10,000}$ matrix $X$.
-The choice of vectorization $\R^{k\times k}\rightarrow \R^{k^{2}}$ is arbitrary; we use the column-wise vectorization in Algorithm~\ref{alg:vectorize} {in} the Supplementary Information (SI).
+As an example, consider the artwork image in Figure~\ref{fig:img_ntwk_dict}\textbf{a}.
+We first uniformly randomly sample 10,000 square patches of $21 \times 21$ pixels and vectorize them to {obtain} a $21^2 \times \text{10,000}$ matrix $X$.
+The choice of vectorization $\R^{k\times k}\rightarrow \R^{k^{2}}$ is arbitrary; we use the column-wise vectorization in Algorithm~\ref{alg:vectorize} {in the SI}.
 We then use a nonnegative matrix factorization (NMF)~\cite{lee1999learning} algorithm to find an approximate factorization $X \approx WH$, where $W$ and $H$ are nonnegative matrices of sizes $21^2 \times 25$ and $25 \times \text{10,000}$, respectively.
-Reshaping the columns of $W$ into $21 \times 21$ square images {yields} an image dictionary that describes `latent shapes' in the image.
+Reshaping the columns of $W$ into $21 \times 21$ square images yields an image dictionary that describes `latent shapes' {of} the image.